How We Farm

 In plain English, that means that instead of fighting pests with poisonous insecticides, we grow our plants in ways that make them stronger and naturally more resistant.
 It means raising bees not just to help pollinate our crops but to raise the ecological health of the entire area even beyond our farm.
 It means paying careful attention to how we enhance our soils, which teem with wonderful microorganisms that nourish our plants—and ultimately you.

-And, it means installing plantings of milkweed and nectar stations for monarch butterflies.
+We also plant native species to promote native pollinators and wind breaks for natural habitat.
+It also means installing plantings of milkweed and nectar stations for monarch butterflies.
 Why?
 Because they’re pretty—and what’s good for them also happens to be good for the health of our farm—and where you live, too!